realnnpg/Glazed/README.md

 > I am **not responsible** for any **bans, data loss, in-game money loss**, or **any other consequences** that may arise from using this addon.
 >
 > **Use at your own risk.** If you lose items, get banned, or otherwise suffer any kind of issue — I simply don’t care.
 You’ve been warned.
+Use an alt